F1248/OpenCore-Legacy-Patcher/docs/SONOMA-DROP.md

 * Join FaceTime calls

 :::warning
-Additionally, due to Sonoma no longer caring about T1, erasing the entire drive will remove the T1 firmware and it won't be reinstalled.
+Additionally, due to macOS Sonoma no longer caring about T1, erasing the entire drive will remove the T1 firmware and it won't be reinstalled.
 :::

 No known solution to resolve supporting, a significant amount of time will be required to understand how both the T1 stack works, as well as where the core issue lies for support.